jarasmar/Learning_Journey_At_Makers/Week-2.md

 ```
 git push origin [name_of_your_new_branch]
 ```
 4. When you want to commit something in your branch, be sure to be in your branch.
-You can see all the branches created by using :
+You can see all the branches created by using:
 ```
 git branch -a
 ```